City of Tacoma and MuniServices

 New Resources for Businesses Seeking State of Washington Information

 Customers looking for regulatory permit information can find a link to the Governor's Office of Regulatory Assistance.
 This office was specifically created to help companies and people navigate the complex environmental permitting and licensing required by local cities, counties, state and federal agencies.
 The Office of Regulatory Assistance also provides small business assistance and works to improve the regulatory process.
-This is a great website, especially to those in the trades such as construction.
 Visit the Office of Regulatory Assistance for more information or call (800) 917-0043.
 For business licensing assistance visit the Washington State website.

 Zoning, Permits, or Inspections